 Capital expenditure, which is deducted from the change in capital value when calculating total return and capital growth measures, is apportioned equally across measurement periods if only available in aggregate for a longer period.
 This procedure is also applied to non-recoverable revenue expenditures, which are deducted from the gross asset income.
-For properties bought or sold over the period, any capital expenditures are divided equally over the months concerned, excluding the month when the transaction took place; for these properties, revenue expenditures are divided equally over the months, with a half-month allocation made to the purchase or sale month.
+For properties bought or sold over the period, any capital expenditures are divided equally over the months except that in which the transaction took place; for these properties, revenue expenditures are divided equally over the months with a half-month allocation made to the purchase or sale month.